-Gas fuelled Combined Heat & Power/cogeneration integrates the production of electrical power along with the usable thermal heat, in one single, highly efficient process.
+Gas fuelled Combined Heat & Power/cogeneration integrates the production of electrical power for onsite use along with the usable thermal heat, in one single, highly efficient process.

 Gas fuelled CHP is still the most commonly used cogeneration technology in the UK and is the most reliable and efficient of all CHP technologies.
 The technology can be used with Natural Gas cogeneration systems and with LPG/Biogas systems.

 Here at Helec we still strive to design, size and supply a comprehensive range of gas fuelled Combined Heat & Power solutions ranging from 7.5 kWe through multiple sizes up to and beyond 1mWe, so feel free with confidence to specify one of our energy efficient models for your next project.

 Contact us today to discuss your CHP project.

 You can explore the full range of our products by clicking any of the links below.
 Alternatively read more about Gas Fired CHP and our services below.

 Shop By Brand

 Working with Helec

-At Helec we provide a complete turnkey Combined Heat & Power serviced solution bringing peace of mind to fully manage your project from start to finish including;
+At Helec we can provide a complete turnkey Combined Heat & Power serviced solution bringing peace of mind to fully manage your project from start to finish including;

-We have our own manufacturing facilities so we can create your plant room off-site to reduce the need for hot works at your project or premises.
-This helps minimise disruption to in-use premises and decreases the time needed to provide practical completion for most buildings construction projects.
+At Helec Limited we have our own manufacturing facilities so our build teams are able to construct your plant room off-site in order to reduce the need for any sensitve hot works on your project or within your premises.
+This helps minimise disruption to in-use active premises and decreases the time needed to provide practical completion for most buildings construction projects.